mfliedner/tafelspitz/README.md

 The root page is divided into three main components:

 a **header** containing
-the logo ![logo] (./public/tafelspitz-logo.png), which serves as a link back to the root page and resets user filters, and the user handling logic of sign up, login, user page navigation, and logout;
+the logo ![logo], which serves as a link back to the root page and resets user filters, and the user handling logic of sign up, login, user page navigation, and logout;